Scritch scritch scritch!!!

 Our brain tells us to keep beating our wings against that glass.
 When it doesn’t work?
 We beat harder, shriek louder, then feel victimized and persecuted.
 The only way out is to consider our goal from a fresh angle.
 What you tried yesterday lead to to your current situation.
 If the situation isn’t desirable, perhaps it’s time for a different approach?

-Then, from this calm place, we can identify the unhelpful pattern and look around for other options.
+Look around for a new perspective.
 If the poor bird would just turn his gaze a little, he would see blue sky that isn’t trapped behind a glass barrier.

 I walk out the door and start singing.
 Finally, I grab his attention to the other blue sky.
 He zips through the open door and sails to freedom.
 I clap and smile.
 Bon voyage little buddy.